andrewrae3/212FinalProj/README.md

 <h2 align = "center" > For Mac </h2>

 To run our code on Mac, there will be no GUI.
 Instead, input will be taken in through text files and CLA.
+Note that you have to enter the 'Iterations' directory.
 Create 2 text files.
 Each text file will contain a matrix for input.
 Each element should be separated by whitespace.
 For example:

 ```